Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 When to Use Selenium-RC?
 ------------------------

-Selenium-RC is the response for tests that need a little more that just simple browser actions and a linear excecution.
-Selenium-RC allows the users to use the full power of programming languages, allowing the users to create tests that can read and write external files, make queries to a Data Base, send emails with the tests report, practically anything that a user can do with a common application.
+Selenium-RC is the response for tests that need a little more than just simple browser actions and a linear execution.
+Selenium-RC allows the users to use the full power of programming languages, creating tests that can do things like read and write external files, make queries to a Data Base, send emails with test reports, practically anything a user can do with a normal application.

-You can see some examples of this in the `Sample Test Scripts`_ section, where we will explain how to develop complex tests and leverage the power of a real programming language in them.
+You can see some examples of this in the `Sample Test Scripts`_ section, where we will explain how to develop complex tests and leverage the power of a real programming language on them.

 ..
-TODO: The content of Sameple test scripts section is not what is described here.
+TODO: The content of sample test scripts section is not what is described here.
 For now I'm just explaining simple code on them.
    I'll try to add a last subsection like "Adding spice to your tests".

 Basically, you will need to use Selenium-RC whenever your test requires logic not supported by running a script from Selenium-IDE.
 What sort of logic could this be?
 For example, Selenium-IDE does not directly support:

-* condition statements
+* conditional statements
 * iteration
 * logging and reporting of test results
-* error handling, particularly of unexpected errors
+* error handling, particularly unexpected errors
 * database testing
 * test case grouping
-* rerun the failed tests
+* re execution of failed tests
 * test case dependency
-* capture screen shots on test failures
+* capture screenshots on test failures

-Though few of these are not supported by selenium inherently but can be achieved by using language specific libraries.
+Though most of these are not supported by selenium inherently but can be achieved by using language specific libraries.
 These would be explained in details in the `Sample Test Scripts`_ section.

 ..
-Santi: I'm not sure if we'll be able to explain EVERY pont of these on that section, some of them even have a separate section.
+Santi: I'm not sure if we'll be able to explain EVERY pont of these on that section, some of them may even have a separate section.

-It may be possible to add this functionality by adding a custom built user extension to Selenium-IDE but most prefer to use Selenium-RC to gain the full flexibility of a programming language.
+.. note:: It may be possible to add this functionality by the addition of user extensions to Selenium-IDE but most prefer to use Selenium-RC to gain all the flexibility of a programming language.

 Architecture Diagram
 --------------------

 ..
 Paul: I initiated a couple of forum posts that can shed some light here.
-   Some of the content in those posts can server as descriptive info for us.
+   Some of the content in those posts can serve as descriptive info for us.
    This comment is a reminder for me to get that info off OpenQA.

 Selenium-RC comes in two parts: